 (If you want to get even more depressed, check out its synonyms - including such delights as 'infertile', 'sterile', 'unproductive', 'impotent', 'bleak', 'inhospitable', and 'lifeless')

-1 in 6 couples experience trouble conceiving.
+1 in 7 couples experience trouble conceiving.
+1 in 4 pregnancies ends in miscarriage.
 Infertility and pregnancy loss are sadly very, very common.